-This chapter will demonstrate how to migrate an Android Studio project from Material Design 2 to Material Design 3 and create a new theme using the Material Theme Builder tool.
-The tutorial will also demonstrate how to add support for and test dynamic theme colors.
+This chapter will demonstrate how to create a new theme using the Material Theme Builder tool, integrate it into an Android Studio project, and test dynamic theme colors.

 Creating the ThemeDemo project